hotmeshio/sdk-typescript/README.md

 }
 ```

-Define your workflow (it orchestrates the activities):
+Define your workflow (it should orchestrate your activities according to your business logic):

 ```typescript
 // workflows.ts